-As a staff team we have regular training and updates of SEND needs, medication use and resources/interventions available for our pupils in order to ensure all staff are able to manage pupils accordingly.
+As a staff team we have regular training and updates of SEND, medication use and resources/interventions available for our pupils in order to ensure all staff are able to manage pupils accordingly.
 LSAs have regularly updated training on the four broad areas of SEND.

-Appropriate members of the SEND team and classroom based staff have received deescalation training.
+Appropriate members of the Inclusion Support Team and classroom-based staff have received deescalation training.
 The Senior Leadership Team, Pastoral Managers and other designated staff have received appropriate training in physical interventions/restraints.